-A quick and easy way to mix up a batch of potpourri is to add a few drops of essential oil to your fixative, cover and set it aside for 3 - 5 days, so that the scent is completely infused.
+A quick and easy way to mix up a batch of potpourri is to add a few drops of essential oil to your fixative, cover and set it aside for three to five days, so that the scent is completely infused.
 Then add your dry ingredients and stir everything together.
 Cover again and allow to steep for about 1 month.
 Check it occasionally, to make sure the scent is stronger enough for you.
 If not, add more oil.
 The scent can weaken if you've added a lot of ingredients.

 Using Your Potpourri

 Of course, you could display your homegrown potpourri front and center in an attractive bowl on your coffee table.
-However, it doesn’t take much effort to make sachet bags and fill them with your fragrant concoctions.
+Another option is to make sachet bags and fill them with your fragrant concoctions.
 Even if you’re not handy with a needle, you can find small, net bags at the craft store.
-The nice thing about making sachets is that you can hang them in unexpected places, like on the shower head, where the steam will enhance the scent, or on a lampshade, where the heat will send the scent throughout the room.
-You can also tuck them in drawers, storage cabinets, pillowcases, linen closets and anywhere else you want to be reminded of the flower garden.
+The nice thing about making sachets is that you can hang them in unexpected places, like on the shower head, where the steam will enhance the scent.
+You can also tuck them in drawers, storage cabinets, pillowcases, linen closets, and anywhere else you want to be reminded of the flower garden.

 Even when using the finest oils, the scent will eventually begin to disappear.
 You can always freshen your potpourri with a few more drops.
 Or, you can start a whole new batch with next season's garden.